-STEFFAN TUBBS is host of "The Steffan Tubbs Show" on News/Talk 710 KNUS in Denver, heard Monday-Friday 4-7pm MT.
-Steffan has nearly 30 years of news experience and is a four-time winner of the Edward R. Murrow Award for national reporting, multiple Colorado Broadcasters Association award-winner and has twice been named best radio personality in Denver (5280 Magazine & Westword.)
+STEFFAN TUBBS is host of "The Steffan Tubbs Show" on News/Talk 710 KNUS in Denver, heard Monday-Friday 3-7pm MT.
+Steffan has more than 30 years of news experience and is a four-time winner of the Edward R. Murrow Award for national reporting, multiple Colorado Broadcasters Association award-winner and has twice been named best radio personality in Denver (5280 Magazine & Westword.)